 What if you could pull up a seat in front of some of the smartest, most plugged-in experts in their fields—doctors, nutritionists, cardiologists, prevention specialists—and ask them to recommend one thing you can do to better your health?
 Just one.
-This is, after all, Resolution Time, when we get all excited to make a fresh start and draft looong mental lists of the changes we want to make: get more sleep, stress less, drop 20 pounds, go vegan, take up power yoga, yada, yada, yada.
+There's no time like the present to make a fresh start but there might be many changes we want to make: get more sleep, stress less, drop 20 pounds, go vegan, take up power yoga, yada, yada, yada.
 All very noble.
 But baby steps are the name of the game when it comes to long-term success.
 And if you're really going to throw your efforts behind a single change—or maybe a couple, if you're up to the challenge—which one is the most worthwhile?
 What will make the biggest impact on your life and pay the greatest health dividends?

 Pictured Recipe: Mediterranean Chicken with Orzo Salad

 That's the question we put to EatingWell's advisory board members.
-(Said smarties.)
 They're the panel of pros we speed-dial whenever we need insight on a topic we're investigating or a sounding board about a hot new trend or headline-grabbing study.
 And now they're here to tell you how to have your happiest, healthiest year ever.
 (Each recommended a different "one thing," but all agreed that these are six top priorities to tick off, one by one.
 Great minds, right?)
-So, go ahead, get comfy in that chair.
-Your doctors are in.
+So, what are you waiting for?

 Read More: 1-Day Reset Meal Plan